brian-j-smith/Mamba.jl/doc/tutorial.rst

 Convergence Diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^

 Checks of MCMC output should be performed to assess convergence of simulated draws to the posterior distribution.
 Checks can be performed with a variety of methods.
-The diagnostic of Gelman, Rubin, and Brooks :cite:`brooks:1998:GMM,gelman:1992:IIS` is one method for assessing convergence of posterior mean estimates.
-Values of the diagnostic's *potential scale reduction factor* (PSRF) that are close to one suggest convergence.
+The diagnostic of Gelman, Rubin, and Brooks :cite:`gelman:1992:IIS,brooks:1998:GMM` is one method for assessing convergence of posterior mean estimates.
+Values of the diagnostic's *potential scale reduction factor (PSRF)* that are close to one suggest convergence.
 As a rule-of-thumb, convergence is rejected if the 97.5 percentile of a PSRF is greater than 1.2.

 .. code-block:: julia